In 1997 Dr. Canadace Pert Warned Us …

-“I am alarmed at the monster that Johns Hopkins neuroscientist Solomon Snyder and I created when we discovered the simple binding assay for drug receptors 25 years ago.
-Prozac and other antidepressant serotonin-receptor-active compounds may also cause cardiovascular problems in some susceptible people after long-term use, which has become common practice despite the lack of safety studies.”
+“I am alarmed at the monster that Johns Hopkins neuroscientist Solomon Snyder and I created 25 years ago.
+Prozac and other antidepressant serotonin-receptor-active compounds may also cause cardiovascular problems in some susceptible people in long-term use, which has become common practice despite the lack of safety studies.

-“The public is being misinformed about the precision of these selective serotonin-uptake inhibitors when the medical profession oversimplifies their action in the brain and ignores the body as if it exists merely to carry the head around!
+“The public is being misinformed about the precision of these selective serotonin-uptake inhibitors when the medical profession oversimplifies their action in the brain and ignores the body as if it exists merely to carry the head around.
 In short, these molecules of emotion regulate every aspect of our physiology.
-A new paradigm has evolved, with implications that life-style changes such as diet and exercise can offer profound, safe and natural mood elevation.”
+A new paradigm has evolved, with implications that lifestyle changes such as diet and exercise can offer profound, safe and natural mood elevation.”

 Ann Blake-Tracy, Executive Director,

 Author: ”Prozac: Panacea or Pandora? – Our Serotonin

 Nightmare – The Complete Truth of the Full Impact of Antidepressants Upon Us & Our World” & Withdrawal CD ”Help!
 I Can’t Get Off My Antidepressant!”

 Too simplified?
 Just keep the thought in mind as you read through the following new research:

 There are 3 or 4 excellent short videos with this article.
 I would encourage you to watch them all.
 And after you watch those videos here is another short video I just found with some really great ideas about eating more fruit & veggies:

 NEW STUDY: MORE FRUIT, MORE VEGGIES, MORE HAPPY